NewNobbie/GIT/comandos_git.md

 - git init
 - --global init.defaultBranch name (to change branch name)

+## Cmd to verificate status of files
+- git status

+## Cmd for change version
+- git checkout <Id o name of Branch>

 ## Steps for create a version of our code
 1. Add all files to commit
 - git add .
 - git add *.js
 - git add styles.css

+2. Take a photo of code (Create a new version)
+- git commit -m "Name of Commit" -> Maximun of 50 words recommended

+## Cmd to list version of my projects
+- git log
+- git log --oneline